sctv/WizFiCompetitionFiles/README.md

 # WizFiCompetitionFiles

-Building on @ronpangs "HTTP with Adafruit.py" circuitpython example.
+Building on @ronpang "HTTP with Adafruit.py" circuitpython example.
-Added flashing LED, to show that the loop is active.
+Added flashing LED, to show that the loop is active, Display.
 Added humidity and temperature sensor and feeds published to adafruit.io